tylerco56/b-plate/README.md

 B-plate is full-stack Java web-application boilerplate for the most common use cases.
 It is meant as a starting point to allow developers to focus their time on unique functionality and speed up development.

-The following features are provided by b-plate "out-of-the-box" in and MVC pattern:
+The following features are provided by b-plate "out-of-the-box" in a MVC pattern:
 - User authentication with SMS 2-factor
 - User roles & permissions
 - Account management (registration, password reset, etc.)